Last Updated: 2023-07-07

 Soft chancre, Chancroid.

-Venereal disease caused by Haemophilus ducreyi, which is commonly called soft chancre and occurs mainly in tropical-subtropical areas.
+Sexual disease caused by Haemophilus ducreyi, which is popularly known as soft chancre and occurs mainly in tropical-subtropical areas.

-Significant numerical decline in recent years.
-Endemic in the countries of tropical Africa and South East Asia, on the Indian subcontinent and in South America.
+Significant decline in numbers in recent years.
+Endemic in the countries of tropical Africa and Southeast Asia, on the Indian subcontinent and in South America.

-Up to 5 days after infection, soft papules ulcerating in the genital region, portio, perineum or anus.
-Unilateral lymphadenitis occurs, which can lead to melting and fistula formation after 2-3 weeks.
+Up to 5 days after infection, ulcerating soft papules occur in the genital region, the portio, the perineum or the anus.
+Unilateral lymphadenitis occurs, and after 2-3 weeks there may be fusion with fistula formation.

 - Microscopic and cultural pathogen detection